DigimundoTesca/CK-Suministros/README.md

-# CashFlow project - Instructions
+# CloudKitchen project - Instructions

-To install CashFlow, you must to install virtualenv and a python version >= 3.4
+To install CloudKitchen, you must to install virtualenv and a python version >= 3.4

 ### Unix OS